JBsCorner/iiot-workshop/README.md

 ### 03.1: DEVICE REGISTRATION

-In order for any IoT device to interact with AWS IoT Platform, it needs to be registered and credentials provided.
+To enable an IoT device to communicate with the AWS IoT Platform, it must undergo a registration process.

 **REQUIREMENTS**